Short story

 “That was today’s lesson.”

 “And for how long do you have to practice that?
-The priest is coming by, and I don’t want him thinking that you need money for school.”
+The priest is coming by, and I don’t want him thinking you need money for school.”

 “I’m not practicing, Mom.”